home-assistant/home-assistant.io/source/_components/tellduslive.markdown

 The `tellduslive` component let you connect to [Telldus Live](https://live.telldus.com).
 It's cloud platform that connects to your Tellstick connected gear at home.

-To get started using Telldus Live, you will have to obtain developer keys from [https://api.telldus.com/keys/index](developer keys).
+To get started using Telldus Live, you will have to obtain developer keys from the [developer page](https://api.telldus.com/keys/index).

 To integrate your Telldus Live with Home Assistant, add the following section to your `configuration.yaml` file: